 Author: Marsha Simone Cadogan,

 Marsha developed an assessment tool to measure the implications of fairness and morality principles in how international intellectual property law works in countries.
 IP law and policy contribute to innovation and development outcomes.
-In a series of three articles, she discusses the meaning of IP fairness in international law and the relevance morality has in IP.
+In this article, she discusses the concept of fairness in IP law and policy.

 It is difficult, if not impossible, to develop a universally accepted tool to measure fairness and morality in international intellectual property law without defining the meaning of these principles.
 In the context of this note, universal means policy-focused principles that apply to almost all economies, regardless of their stage or state of development.